mrsankalps/mrsankalps.github.io/_posts/2020-11-20-Hello World!.md

 ---

 My name is Sankalp, and welcome to my humble web-abode!
-I am a 21 years old student(?) and more importantly a “Hacker.”
+I am a 21 years old student(?) and more importantly a "[Hacker]({% https://sankalp.me/Hacker/ 2020-20-21-Hacker? %}) ".
 Not the type you’re probably thinking of!

 While watching Star Trek, I heard Spock say- *“Insufficient facts always invite Danger!”*